Aaditthesmart/Zomato-Delivery-Time-Prediction/README.md

-# 🍽️ Zomato Delivery Time Prediction
+# 🍽️ Zomato Delivery Time Prediction using Random Forest Regression

 ## 📌 Project Overview
 This project focuses on predicting **food delivery time (in minutes)** using machine learning techniques.